Quansight/Quansight-website/apps/labs/posts/array-api-aot-jit.md

 <a name="benchmarks"></a>

-To measure performance across backends and devices, we use an example from the [`RBFInterpolator` documentation](https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.RBFInterpolator.html), and perform evaluations with arrays of size
+To measure performance across backends and devices, we use an example from the [`RBFInterpolator` documentation](https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.RBFInterpolator.html) and perform evaluations with arrays of size
 `N x N` with `N` ranging from 50 to 1000, using `torch`, `jax`, `numpy` as array backends, in both *eager* and *jit* modes ("numpy jit" is `numba`).
 The computational complexity of a single run is approximately quadratic with the problem size `N`.

-In the eager mode, we ran benchmarks against SciPy version 1.17.0; the JIT modes are from this [SciPy pull request](https://github.com/scipy/scipy/pull/23447).
+In eager mode, we ran benchmarks against SciPy version 1.17.0; the JIT modes are from this [SciPy pull request](https://github.com/scipy/scipy/pull/23447).
 The benchmarking scripts and results are available [in this repository](https://github.com/ev-br/bench_playground/).